 Final Thought- Water Level In Toilet Tank Drops Slowly

 The problem you are currently dealing with cannot be avoided.
 After you’ve identified the problem, you must take action.

 You see a well with water slowly flowing into it.
 Is the water dripping on the floor or running into the bowl?

 Examine the table I created and solve the problem as it is.

 I’m hoping you’ll be able to address your problem on your own.

 Q1.
 How do I know if my toilet flapper is bad?

 To know your flapper is bad, observe the toilet.
-Either toilet leaking from the tank to bowl or have flushing issue.
+Either the toilet leaking from the tank to the bowl or has a flushing issue.